Improving access for liver allocation

 In its role as the Organ Procurement and Transplantation Network (OPTN), UNOS convenes the donation and transplant community to develop policies that provide fair and equitable access for patients to transplant.
 Many times during the past 30 years, these policies have been updated by the OPTN Board of Directors to balance the needs of patients nationwide and keep pace with the emerging science of transplantation.

-For years, the system that matches donated livers with patients who need them has been based on the inconsistent geographic boundaries of 58 donation service areas (DSAs) and 11 transplant regions.
+For years, the system that matches donated livers with patients who need them was based on the inconsistent geographic boundaries of 57 donation service areas (DSAs) and 11 transplant regions.
 These areas of distribution vary widely in size, population density and concentration of donor and transplant hospitals.
 Over time, great disparities have developed in how sick liver candidates need to become in various parts of the country before they are likely to receive a transplant.

 In its role as the OPTN, UNOS has been working for more than five years on a system to replace these inconsistent boundaries with a system that appropriately balances candidates’ medical urgency with the relative distance from their transplant hospital to a donor hospital.

 In December 2018, the OPTN board approved a new allocation system for liver transplantation.
 It is projected to save more lives annually, with fewer patients dying while waiting for a liver transplant.
 It also is expected to increase the number of pediatric liver transplants, making this a policy that will work more efficiently and fairly for patients across the entire country.
 The policy was developed by donation and transplant experts, recipients and donor families from around the country, with consideration of thousands of public comments.

 - The geographic location of patients will be less important than how sick they are

 How does it work?